 • Users should refrain from deleting applications and data other than their own and files should be saved in the "User Files" folder so as to keep the desktop neat and uncluttered.

-• Computer applications, utilities, anti-virus software, etc., are updated between semester breaks.
-Personal applications and files left on the computer at the end of the semester will be erased, unless CIS is otherwise notified.
+• Computer applications, utilities, anti-virus software, etc., are updated during semester breaks.
+Personal applications and files left on the computer at the end of the semester will be erased.

 Software Installed on Classroom Computers